Discover Accounting by State

 If your college allows, you might be able to roll your additional required hours into a five-year program instead of completing both a bachelor’s and master’s degree.
 Some schools offer an extended undergraduate degree in accounting to meet your semester hour requirements without having to enroll in an entirely separate program.
 Check with your school to find out what options may be available to you.

 You can also choose to seek education beyond the traditional requirements.
-A Ph.D. in accounting can set you up for future success in your chosen specification.
+A PhD in accounting can set you up for future success within your chosen specification.
 CPAs who hold a doctorate may be well-suited for careers in academia, government, or advanced research positions in the field of accounting.

 Not everyone is going to be the best fit to pursue a career as a CPA.
-You should consider your needs and personality before going into any field, including accounting.
+You should consider your needs and personality before you join any field, including accounting.

 Of course, prospective CPAs should be skilled at and interested in mathematics.
-Other areas of competence that can be helpful include business, finance, communication, and information technology.
+Other areas of competence that can be helpful include business, finance, communication, and computer science or information technology.
+In fact, some CPAs now specialize in IT and work on auditing databases.

 There are many benefits that come with obtaining your CPA licensure.
 Before you even begin your education, you’ll be able to identify exactly what steps you’ll need to take, depending on the state in which you live.
 The CPA license comes with a clearly defined career path that doesn’t exist in other professions.